 If you soak your dishes prior, washing dishes in this order also allows dirty items to soak in a cleaning solution for longer.

 For dishes that are soiled with baked-on mess or thick grease, use a scrubbing powder.
 A scrubbing powder not only adds extra soap, but physically scours away dirt with it’s granules as it lifts it.

 To make sure your dishes are truly clean, listen for a squeak.
 Do this by listening for a squeak or feeling for resistance as you rub your finger on a cleaned dish.
 If your finger is sliding there is either still a layer of grease on the dish, or you haven’t rinsed the soap off completely.
 This is a particularly important step for dish soaps without foaming agents such as SLS or SLES as there won’t be as much lather to act as a visual cue.

 Allowing your dishes to dry on a rack will save time and is more sanitary because you don’t run the risk of spreading germs with a dirty dish towel.
 If you must dry with a cloth, make sure it is a fresh one.

 Ready to make the switch to a natural, non-toxic dish soap that works?
 Try AspenClean natural dish soaps.
 They are made without SLS, SLES, triclosan, synthetic chemicals and are lightly scented with pure organic essential oils.

-AspenClean natural dish soaps are also available unscented with is a great option for people with allergies and sensitivities.
+AspenClean natural dish soaps and dishwasher pods are also available unscented with is a great option for people with allergies and sensitivities.